4 Ways to Improve Health with Self Care

 Diet: “Let food be thy medicine and medicine be thy food”.
 Food can be the answer to all your health woes and is the cornerstone of all health.
 Naturopathic medicine treatments can often include minor dietary changes to therapeutic diets that are tailored to patient needs.
 Interested in going deeper, our Holistic Nutritionists can help too!
 But one simple suggestion is to just nourish your body and mind with nutrient dense whole foods: fruits/veggies, whole grains, lean proteins and healthy fats.
 It’s that simple.

-Dr. Jenna Fung, Naturopathic Doctors at Balance Point Health Centre in Oakville
+Dr. Janna Fung, Naturopathic Doctor at Balance Point Health Centre in Oakville

 If you enjoyed this post, check out these other articles on Balance: